 Peacifica is a new voice for peace in – and from – our region.
 We are small, lean and flexible; a partnership of specialists from our neighbours and from Australia uniting under one banner.

 Peacifica develops partnerships with local peacebuilding organisations in the Pacific and Southeast Asia, offering a new way for Australians to support change in our region.
 We are working to make sure that the Australian Government puts peace at the heart of its aid program.
 We are a focused and informed voice on peace and stability issues, ensuring that they are better represented globally.
-We put our region first.
+We put peace in our region first.